 Figure 14.
-Holistic simulation results.
-(Color online only.)
+Holistic simulation results

-respectively the disease-related variables (as the ones shown in Figure 5) and job performances of daily workers in relation to the frequency of relocations.
-In the middle of the figure is the daily evolution of the population in Lagos state.
-At the bottom of the figure are evolutions of respectively the number of admissions and beds occupied (red and green curves) and bed occupancy in proportion of the population (blue curve).
+Experiments are run for 100 days and each model is initialized to coincide with the outbreak of the EBV period.
+On top of Figure 14 are the new evolutions of respectively the disease-related variables (as the ones shown in Figure 5) and job performances of daily workers in relation to the frequency of relocations.
+At the middle of the figure is the daily evolution of the population in Lagos state.
+At the bottom of the figure are evolutions of respectively the number of admissions and beds occupied (red and green curves), and bed occupancy in proportion of the population (blue curve).
 The key interest of this holistic simulation is less to forecast actual future values of the system than to learn about the relative impacts of alternative assumptions and interventions.